Nuand/bladeRF/host/utilities/bladeRF-cli/src/cmd/doc/interactive-help.md

 an error.

-When provided the optional `strict` argument, this command will treat the situation where no devices are found as an error, resulting in scripts or lists of commands provided via the `-e` command line argument to terminate immediately.
+When provided the optional `strict` argument, this command will treat the situation where no devices are found as an error, causing scripts or lists of commands provided via the `-e` command line argument to terminate immediately.